 To replace deprecated VDP, VMware will continue to enrich vStorage APIs’ feature set, so that the third-party software based on it can better protect the VMware VM data.

-A great alternative of VMware Data Protection - AOMEI Cyber Backup
+A Free alternative of VMware Data Protection - AOMEI Cyber Backup

+AOMEI Cyber Backup supports VMware ESXi 6.0 and later versions.
 Next, I will demonstrate how to create an automatic backup task that covers multiple ESXi VMs.
-You can click the following button to start a free trial.
+You can click the following button to download the freeware.

 3 easy steps to backup and restore multiple ESXi VMs

-1. Bind Devices: Access AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi > + Add VMware ESXi to add a host, and then click … > Bind Device.
+1. Bind Devices: Access AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device, and then click … > Bind Device.

-2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set the Task Name, Backup Type, Device, Target, Schedule, and Cleanup.
+2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set the Task Name, Backup Type, Device, Target, and Schedule.

-- Schedule: performing full, differential or incremental backup, and automate execution daily, weekly or monthly according to the frequency you specified.
+- Schedule: performing full, differential or incremental backup, and automate execution according to the frequency you specified.

 Now you can click Start Backup and select to Add the schedule and start backup now, or Add the schedule only.

 3. Restore VM: Click … > Restore on the backup task to open a wizard, and click Select Content to specify a restore point.
-Select to Restore to original location or Restore to new location, and click Start Restore.
+Select to Restore to original location, and click Start Restore.